 You are reading this article because you'd like guidance on integrating your client's business processes and backend systems with their eCommerce platform.
-For specialized eCommerce integration consulting, you can get the details on our homepage.
+For specialized eCommerce integration consulting, you can get the details on my homepage.

 Any marketing agency that has been around long enough has had projects that were supposed to take weeks end up taking months, and going deep into the red before they were handed-off.